Remote Desktop - Accessing your HSLC Windows desktop from the internet

 How to access your HSLC Windows desktop computer when you are away from the office.

 From your HSLC work computer

-Open a browser and go to the following address: http://www.whatismyip.com/
+Open a web browser, and go to the following address: http://www.whatismyip.com/

-Make a note of this number you will need it for the Remote Desktop Connection
+Make a note of the host name, or IP address, you will need it for the Remote Desktop Connection.

 2. Change your HSLC work computer's power settings so that it does not go into sleep mode.